dapphub/klab/README.md

 To ensure that a cached version of the proof is not being used, you need to first:

--   Remove the temporary directory on the server.
+-   Remove the temporary directory on the server (printed out in the server log).
 -   Run `klab` with the `--force` option.

 ```sh
 rm -rf /path/to/proof/dir/on/server
 klab run --force
 ```

+### Key Bindings

 Toggle different views by pressing any of the following keys: